MicroFocus/CX/GOVERNANCE.md

 Requests for the creation of a release should be directed to the SC.
 The SC will inform the requestor what is required in order to perform the release.
 The requestor, as well as anyone else interested in accelerating the release, are responsible for performing the tasks necessary to meet the release requirements.
 The SC will verify the requirements have been met before publishing the release.

 These are the minimum requirements for releasing this project.
-There may be additional requirements defined by the SC dependending on the contents of the release.
+There may be additional requirements defined by the SC depending on the contents of the release.

 *   Create a release branch whose name indicates the release version number
 *   Tag source code for released version
 *   Regression Test - the required tests will be defined by the SC
-*   Receive RTM approval (through ITLS http://alliance.microfocus.com/RegistrationList.aspx)
+*   Receive RTM approval for dependent software (through ITLS http://alliance.microfocus.com/RegistrationList.aspx)
-*   Receive export approval (from?)
+*   Receive export approval from International Trade Services (currently tyler.flake@microfocus.com)
 *   (standalone releases) Include attribution file from ITLS that describes commercial and open source components
 *   (standalone release) Copyright
-*   (standalone release?)
-Escrow
+*   (standalone release) Escrow
 *   Patent filing (Contact michael.angelo@microfocus.com to determine whether this applies.)